stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 calculates an index over all accounts in each fork as they are created.

 The second set of key/value pairs is the **smart contract context state**.
-It maps the _fully-qualified name_ of the smart contract to a bundle of metadata, which contains:
+It maps the _fully-qualified name_ of the smart contract to:
    * the transaction ID that created the smart contract (which can be used to derive the contract account address and to query its code),
-   * all functions and constants defined by this contract
-   * all data variables, data maps, and tokens defined by this contract

 The fully-qualified name of a smart contract is composed of the c32check-encoded standard account address that created it, as well as an ASCII-encoded string chosen by